 Access the main building by entering the rear door on the fourth level.
 Take Troy Hill Rd. past the Brewery and make a left turn onto Province Street; then take the first left hand turn into the parking lot.
 Enter the glass door and follow signs.

 Joseph Stillburg designed what was originally called the Eberhardt & Ober Brewery, founded in 1848.
 He is also the architect of the Troy Hill Fire Station #39 and the Suibertus G. Mollinger / St. Anthony of Padua Shrine.
 Prominent Pittsburgh-architect Frederick J. Osterling trained in his office.

-You will have the opportunity to view several of the nineteenth-century lagering caves, including the caves on the second floor of the building which are not open to the public.
+Visitors will have the opportunity to view Penn's brewing, lagering, bottling facilities, our German bier hall, original cobblestone biergarten, and several of the complex's original nineteenth-century lagering caves.
+These caves are not typically not open to the public.

 Perhaps the most notable of these is a labyrinth of stone caves and tunnels which was constructed to chill, or “lager,” barrels of beer in the days before refrigeration became commonplace.
 Penn is one of just a handful of remaining US breweries that still has lagering caves.

 The E&O and the Ober Bros.
 Breweries brewed beer at this location for several decades and eventually merged with a number of other regional breweries to become part of Pittsburgh Brewing Company in 1899.
 Beer production continued – with a break during Prohibition – until 1952, under such labels as E&O Pilsner and Dutch Club.